Top models are doing it, kids are doing it and the wrinklies have been at it for years!

 Knitting is in fact simply a series of slip knots made with a couple of pointy sticks and a length of yarn.

 Yes, that’s all there is to it!
-Fishermen of old could teach you how to knit a fishing net and probably a cosy jumper as well.
+Fishermen of old could teach you how to knit a fishing net and probably a cozy jumper as well.
 Tradition has it that men dominated the craft of knitting for many centuries.
 Information is a bit sketchy as to when women took over – but they sure did.

 During the 17th century, a clergyman invented the knitting machine out of sheer frustration at being made to wait for his beloved for hours because she was knitting.